KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 Write-Host "Performance Recording for $Hostname for $Seconds seconds was written at $OutputPath"
 ```

+After getting the file, the analysis steps described in the previous section can then be followed.

 ## Run MDECA with live response or manually